 In this one-day course assistant professor Hugo Schnack will give an introduction to what machine learning is, when and how it can be used and what it can do.
 In practicals you will train, test, and interpret machine learning models yourself on (real) datasets.

 Text mining with I-Analyzer

-I-Analyzer is an online text and data mining application, developed by the Digital Humanities Lab, that combines online availability and ease of use with flexibility.
+I-Analyzer is an online text and data mining application, developed by the Research Software Lab, that combines online availability and ease of use with flexibility.
 This 3-hour workshop will give an overview of how you can process text corpora to be used in I-Analyzer, and how to search, filter and visualize results.
 If you’re interested, it might be possible to add a document collection of your choice in I-Analyzer.

 Yoda for Humanities